icons

 3. Input Tax Credit (ITC) Consideration

-The availability of Input Tax Credit (ITC) in construction has undergone changes and has a bearing on the overall cost structure of real estate projects.
-ITC allows developers to claim a credit for the GST paid on inputs, which can then be utilized to offset the tax liability on the final product.
-However, it's essential to note that the applicability and utilization of ITC can vary based on factors such as the type of project, the nature of expenses, and regulatory changes.
+The availability of Input Tax Credit (ITC) in the construction sector has changed and has a significant impact on the overall cost structure of real estate projects.
+ITC allows developers to claim a credit for the GST paid on inputs, which can then be utilised to offset the tax liability on the final product.
+However, it's essential to note that the applicability and utilisation of ITC can vary based on factors such as the type of project, the nature of expenses, and regulatory changes.

 4. Benefits of Appropriate GST Classification